 H. Emilie Cady (1848–1941) was a true holistic pioneer.
 This turn-of-the-century homeopathic physician treated her patients both medically and spiritually.
 Her approach to healing was simple, clear, and rooted in her own experience.
 Her writings appeared in Unity Magazine and Progress Magazine.
 Cady's writings continue to instruct and inspire seekers of spiritual truth and the Christ-centered life.

-Charles Fillmore (1889-1948) is the founder of Unity.
+Charles Fillmore (1854–1948) is a cofounder of Unity.
 He was an innovative thinker, a pioneer in metaphysical thought at a time when most religious thought in America was entirely orthodox.
 He was a lifelong advocate of the open, inquiring mind, and he took pride in keeping abreast of the latest scientific and educational discoveries and theories.

-Cora Fillmore, an ordained Unity minister, married Charles Fillmore in 1933.
+Cora Fillmore (1876–1955), an ordained Unity minister, married Charles Fillmore in 1933.
 In addition to Christ Enthroned in Man, she also compiled two books from the writings of Charles Fillmore, Keep a True Lent and Atom-Smashing Power of Mind.

-Myrtle Fillmore Unity (-1931) co-founder of Unity.
-For more information, visit the online Myrtle Fillmore collection.
+Myrtle Fillmore (1845–1931) is a cofounder of Unity.
+For more information, visit the online Myrtle Fillmore Collection.

-Frances Foulks (?-1936) was ordained a Unity minister in 1923 and later that year studied with the famous New Thought teacher Emma Curtis Hopkins.
+Frances Foulks (?–1936) was ordained a Unity minister in 1923 and later that year studied with the famous New Thought teacher Emma Curtis Hopkins.
 A close friend of Unity cofounder Myrtle Fillmore, Rev. Foulks compiled Mrs. Fillmore’s correspondence into a book, eventually titled Myrtle Fillmore’s Healing Letters.
 In 1924 Foulks retired from her staff position at Unity to devote herself full-time to writing, although she continued to be a guest teacher and lecturer at Unity School and at other Unity Centers.
-She wrote extensively for all of Unity’s periodicals and published two books, All Things Made New (now out of print) and Effectual Prayer.
-Frances Foulks made her transition in.
+She wrote extensively for all of the Unity periodicals and published two books, All Things Made New (now out of print) and Effectual Prayer.

-James Dillet Freeman (1912-2003) was a well-known poet well loved by millions.
-His poems are on the Moon.
-Born in 1912, James Dillet Freeman began writing verse at the age of ten.
+James Dillet Freeman (1912–2003) was a well-known poet loved by millions.
+His poems are on the moon.
+Born in 1912, James Dillet Freeman began writing verse at the age of 10.
 By the time he finished college, his poems had been published nationally.
 His affiliation with Unity School of Christianity began in 1929, at the invitation of Unity cofounder Myrtle Fillmore.
-Freeman served as director of Unity's ministerial program for twenty years.
-He also served as director of Silent Unity, a worldwide prayer ministry, and was a member of the Board of Trustees and first vice president of Unity School.
-In 1984 Freeman retired from his positions in order to devote more time to writing and speaking.
-His work has been translated into thirteen languages, and it is estimated that published copies of his poems exceed 500 million.
+Freeman served as director of the Unity ministerial program for 20 years.
+He also served as director of Silent Unity, was a member of the Board of Trustees, and first vice president of Unity School.
+In 1984 Freeman retired from his positions to devote more time to writing and speaking.
+His work has been translated into 13 languages, and it is estimated that published copies of his poems exceed 500 million.
 He has been published in The New Yorker, Saturday Review, The New York Times, Scientific Monthly, Reader's Digest, and many others.

-Hypatia Hasbrouck, an ordained Unity minister, served as dean of Unity’s ministerial education program and director of education for the Association of Unity Churches, and also ministered to congregations in Missouri, Kansas and California.
+Hypatia Hasbrouck, an ordained Unity minister, served as dean of the Unity ministerial education program and director of education for the Association of Unity Churches, and also ministered to congregations in Missouri, Kansas, and California.